 Birding at Tandayapa starts right on the patio.
-Early in the morning many birds come to feed on the insects that are attracted to the lights on the lodge walls during the night: Streak-capped Treehunter, Tricolored and White-winged Brush-Finches, Gray-breasted Wood-Wren, Slate-throated Redstart, White-winged Becard, Dusky-capped Flycatcher, and Three-striped Warbler are among the regular visitors.
-Mixed flocks of tanagers often pass through, stopping to feed on fruiting bushes at the right time of year, and Blue-winged Mountain-Tanagers, Golden Tanagers, and Red-headed Barbets come to eat the fruit put out for them outside the lounge windows, sometimes bringing Crimson-rumped Toucanets with them.
-A forest blind is located just five minutes walk from the lodge, where early in the morning, more tricky birds like Scaled Antpitta, Zeledon’s Antbird, Strong-billed Woodcreeper or a Russet-crowned Warbler can appear.
+Early in the morning many birds come to feed on the insects that are attracted to the lights on the lodge walls during the night: Streak-capped Treehunter, Tricolored and White-winged Brush-Finches, Gray-breasted Wood-Wren, Slate-throated Redstart, White-winged Becard, Dusky-capped Flycatcher, and Three-striped and Russet-crowned Warblers are among the regular visitors.
+Mixed flocks of tanagers often pass through, stopping to feed on fruiting bushes at the right time of year, and Blue-winged Mountain-Tanagers, Golden Tanagers, and Red-headed Barbets come to eat the fruit put out for them outside the lounge windows, sometimes bringing Crimson-rumped Toucanets and Rufous Motmot with them.
+A forest blind is located just five minutes walk from the lodge, where early in the morning, more tricky birds like Scaled Antpitta, Zeledon’s Antbird, White-throated Quail-Dove, Rufous Motmot, Uniform Antshrike, Strong-billed Woodcreeper and Russet-crowned Warbler can appear.
 Walking the lodge trails may lead to some of the more hard to come by birds, such as Golden-winged Manakin, Golden-headed Quetzal, or Scaled Fruiteater.
-Being at Tandayapa as a birder is not just about birding Tandayapa, but also being well-positioned to visit a variety of other areas, both higher and lower in altitude to boost the bird list even further.
+Being a birder at Tandayapa is not just about birding the lodge, but also being well-positioned to visit a variety of other areas, both higher and lower in altitude to boost the bird list even further.